YashMarmat/Querysets-in-django3/README.md

 from blog.models import Blog
 >>>b = Blog(name='Beatles Blog', tagline='All the latest Beatles news.')

-creating a new blog (needs to fill all its field), b is just for variable assignment
+creating a new blog (filling fields), b is just for variable assignment

 >>> b.save()
 * Note: if using Blog.objects.create method then no need to use .save()